markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/processing.md

 [MSC v.1900 64 bit (AMD64)]
 ```

-Note, that Python 3.4+ is required for all examples to work properly.
+Note that Python 3.4+ is required for all examples to work properly.
 To
 find out other ways of installing PyPI maintained libraries, please
 consult: https://packaging.python.org/tutorials/installing-packages/